[ Printer Friendly Version ] [ Report Abuse ]

 My head flew round to see Cormac strutting into the hall with his group of friends and I noticed that he had people staring at him as well, although where I had been mortified, he seemed to be enjoying it.

 ‘Oh shit.’
 I whispered.
 He was walking up the side of the table where I was sitting.
 I so did not want to see him, especially in the great hall, in front of half the population of Hogwarts.
 I really didn’t need an audience to my personal dramas again.
 So I really had only one option left.
 Make a run for it.
 Again.
 Yes an extreme reaction, but I really couldn’t deal with Cormac.
-I ducked under the table, pushing Harry to the side as I slid up beside him on the opposite side of the table, swung my legs over the side of the bench and stood up, walking rather swiftly out of the great hall.
-I kept my eyes firmly down as I walked passed Cormac, suddenly very interested in my feet and raced out of the hall, catching the amused expression of a certain blonde wizard as I did.
+I ducked under the table, ignoring Harry’s yelp of surprise as I gripped his thigh and quite literally pushed him to the side.
+I crawled up and slid up beside him on the opposite side of the table.
+I swung my legs over the side of the bench and stood up, brushing off the crumbs that were sticking to my knees.
+Gross!
+Turning around, I scurried toward the great hall door.
+When I was about to pass Cormac, I let my hair fall over my face and I turned my head to the side to avoid him seeing me.
+Once I was past him, I all but ran out of the great hall, faltering only once when I caught the amused glance of a certain blonde wizard watching me the entire way.

 A/N- So a huge thank you to everyone who is reading and reviewing.
 It seriously means a lot.